- Our School

 Information Communication Technology

 Port Ahuriri School offers our children the very best in Information Technology.
 It is our vision that all children be empowered to use technology for effective learning.
 Our school has invested extensively in technology which is backed by the committment and capability of staff.
-There is a high level of accessibility.
-A series of mobile computers and i pads that children can use in the classroom.
+There is a high level of accessibility in the classrooms.
 This means all students have access to a range of learning tools and applications.
 A range of video equipment is also available for the children to use to express their knowledge learned.

 We are committed to safe and accessible use of technology and the Internet.